chromatone/chromatone.center/theory/rhythm/groove.md

 ---
-title: Jazz syncopation, swing and groove
+title: Syncopation, swing and groove
 subtitle: The propulsive quality or "feel" of a rhythm and swung notes to serve it
-tags: rhythm-pattern
+tags: rhythm
-date: 2021-10-05
+date: 2021-09-05
 ---

 ## Syncopation